BurakCevrim/burakcevrim.github.io/README.md

 - Integrated a stereo camera-based localization system using YOLO and machine learning models with Intel Realsense depth cameras.
 - Connected this system to a beamformer to create a 5G localization solution.

+**Internship at ITU THAL: Stereo Camera Localization**
+- Conducted localization using Gazebo and stereo cameras with YOLO and ML techniques.
+- Simulated realistic environments for testing localization algorithms.

 **Internship at NETAS: Analog Automatic Voltage Regulator**
 - Worked on a Automatic Analog Voltage Regulator design.
 - Examined and made corrections on schematics of the project.